Square Up: Background and release

 On April 24, 2018, YG Entertainment founder Yang Hyun-suk stated that by the end of 2018, Blackpink would release new music.
 On May 17, he confirmed that the group would make a comeback in June.
-An official news report revealed that the mini album would be released on June 15.
+An official news report revealed that the EP would be released on June 15.

-On June 1, the album's moving poster was unveiled, followed by the full track list on June 5 and an individual moving poster of the members, teasing the audio of "Ddu-Du Ddu-Du" and "Forever Young".
-Subsequently, from June 12 to 14, the album's teaser posters were released.
+On June 1, the EP's moving poster was unveiled, followed by the full track list on June 5 and an individual moving poster of the members, teasing the audio of "Ddu-Du Ddu-Du" and "Forever Young".
+Subsequently, from June 12 to 14, the EP's teaser posters were released.

 On June 14, a teaser of the music video for "Ddu-Du Ddu-Du" was released on both Blackpink's official YouTube channel and the group's official V Live channel.
-On June 15, the mini album was released, alongside the music video for "Ddu-Du Ddu-Du".
+On June 15, the EP was released, alongside the music video for "Ddu-Du Ddu-Du".

 Composition

-Songs

 The opening track "Ddu-Du Ddu-Du" is a "fierce" hip-hop and pop rap song with bubblegum pop sound and trap beat.
 It combines instrumentations of oriental percussion rhythms and whistling on top of the bassline.
 Lyrically, the song is an anthem about the group's success and self-confidence, based around the hook of "Hit you with that ddu-du ddu-du du".
 The second track "Forever Young" is a mid-tempo "beachy", moombahton-based dance track with "lasering" house beats and reggaeton swing.
 The lyrics talk about how they celebrate making the most of your youth, while saying "Blackpink is the revolution".
 The third track "Really" is a "chill" hip-pop and R&B song about pleading with a lover to show him how much they care.
 The closing track "See U Later" is a "cutting breakup" dance-pop song that mixes pop and hip-hop with a "trap-laden" chorus, "reminiscent" guitar sound and the distortion 808 bass.